 - Disadvantages:

-- Best Used For: Medium-traffic patios and walkways.
+- Best Used For: Best for medium traffic patios and walkways.

 4. Stepping Stone Method

-- Process: Large flagstone slabs are placed individually on a sand or gravel base with gaps in between.
+- Using the Stepping Stone Method, large flagstone slabs are individually placed on a sand or gravel base with gaps in between.

 - Advantages: